tezedge/tezedge-debugger/README.md

 Do not run multiple instance of the memory profiler or multiple instance of network recorder simultaneously on the same computer.

-The single instance of network recorder is able to record multiple TezEdge and/or Tezos nodes on the same computer.
+A single instance of the network recorder is able to record multiple TezEdge and/or Tezos nodes on the same computer.

 ### Configure network recorder